-Cannabinoids have been widely known to treat a wide range of human disorders such as obesity and psychological disorders.
-Cannabinoids are situated normally in the marijuana plant (cannabis sativa).
-Cannabinoids involve chemicals such as tetrahydrocannabinol (THC) and cannabinol (CBD).
+Cannabinoids have been widely known to treat a range of human disorders such as obesity and psychological disorders.
+Cannabinoids are normally situated in the cannabis plant.
+They involve chemicals such as tetrahydrocannabinol (THC) and cannabinol (CBD).

 THC is a psychoactive molecule.
-As the term suggests, this is the one that causes the high, or “stoned” feeling when consumed or smoked in adequate quantities.
-CBD on the other hand is non-psychoactive.
+As the term suggests, this is the one that causes the high, or intoxicated feeling when consuming or smoking in adequate quantities.
+CBD, on the other hand, is non-psychoactive.
 Both THC and CBD are being investigated as treatments for a whole range of different conditions.
 This is due to their interaction with the endocannabinoid system in the body.

 The endocannabinoid system has two cannabinoid receptors, 1 and 2.
 These allow endogenous cannabinoids to bind and work throughout the body.
-This paper looks at how cannabinoids can be used to affect the amount of food a human intakes and obesity.
+This paper looks at how cannabinoids can be used to affect the amount of food humans consume and their obesity issues.

-The current report looks at the different lines of evidence suggesting that cannabinoid receptor 1 antagonists, involving the prototype Rimonabant, decrease food intake and body size in laboratory animals.
+We take a look at the different lines of evidence suggesting that cannabinoid receptor 1 antagonist, involving the prototype Rimonabant, decrease food intake and body size in laboratory animals.
 Recent clinical experiments showed that Rimonabant decreased body size also in people with obesity.
 Therapy with rimonabant was related to a positive impact on various metabolic parameters and cardiovascular danger factors associated with obesity.
 The results evaluated in this report indicate that cannabinoid receptor 1 antagonists may comprise of a normal class of drugs that are plausible as an efficient therapy for obesity-associated syndromes.